← All workflows

 How it gets wired

 The therapist-side problem requires a different approach.
 When a clinician changes their availability, every client in the affected recurring slots needs a rebooking prompt before those slots open to the general waitlist.
 A defined submission channel (a shared Slack channel, a form, or a specific email address) collects the availability change.
-An n8n workflow on the OVH Canada VPS reads the new availability, identifies affected client bookings from Jane’s data, and sends rebooking prompts to each affected client with a booking link.
+An n8n workflow on the OVH Canada VPS reads the submitted change, cross-references it against the clinic’s known schedule, and sends rebooking prompts to each affected client with a link to the clinic’s Jane online booking page.
 Clients who don’t respond within 24 hours get a follow-up; slots that remain open after 48 hours are released to the waitlist.
 The clinician approves the final schedule before anything is confirmed.
-This logic is too conditional for ClinicSync or Rebookly to handle; it requires a workflow engine with branching logic and a Canadian-hosted execution environment.
+This logic requires a workflow engine with branching logic and a Canadian-hosted execution environment.

 Compliance posture